 If your client fails to remove his ex-wife’s name from these forms, those funds will still be awarded to her — even if she waives her right to the assets as part of a divorce.
 Basically, the ex-wife your client divorced 20 years ago will receive his retirement money, not their adult child.
 Your client should have changed the beneficiary listed on the 401(k) forms.
 Understanding these rules about retirement beneficiaries is important.
 It can mean the difference between your client’s wishes being followed or having a court decide who gets his retirement money.

 I hope this article has helped you and your clients.
-If you have a specific case or concern you’d like to discuss, please contact our office at (919)443-3035 and ask about one of our upcoming workshops or to schedule a Peace of Mind Planning Session.
+If you have a specific case or concern you’d like to discuss, please contact our office at (919)443-3035 and ask about one of our upcoming workshops or to schedule a Vision Meeting.